Meet & Greet

 C. smiles malignantly.

 On the next landing sits a C. clone.
 H. peers up the limestone.
 The Court is marshaling its forces.
 Additional C.s stand in formation on each landing.
 A militaristic whistle breaks the silence.
-As one, the managers place crowns on their heads while C. crawls toward a rusty steel bauble, which will be a redundancy atop a wig.
-C. appears rejuvenated, the smile more malevolent.
+As one, the managers place crowns on their heads.
+C.’s is a rusty steel bauble, a suitably vile accessory to her wig.
+She is rejuvenated, the smile more malevolent.

 Contrarians approach at their own risk.
 They are routinely kicked down the stairs.